 - Place the dough in an oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.

-- Cover the bowl and after 60 minutes knead the dough.
+- Cover the bowl and after 60 minutes fold the dough one more time.
+By now the dough should be lively, elastic and airy.
+If the dough is still sluggish give it another hour or two at room temperature.
 If you want to finish making the bread in the morning return the dough to the bowl, cover tightly and refrigerate overnight.
 The next morning continue with shaping.
 Otherwise continue shaping the loaf on the same day.

 - Grease a 9"x 5" loaf pan with a very light film of vegetable oil.